-Overall group materiality €85,000 (2016: €83,000) How we determined it 5% of profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the metric against which the performance of the Group is most commonly measured and is a generally accepted benchmark.
-We chose 5%, which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall group materiality €79,000 (2017: €85,000) How we determined it 5% of profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the metric against which the performance of the Group is most commonly measured and is a generally accepted benchmark.
+We chose 5%, which is within the range of acceptable quantitative materiality thresholds.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €8,500 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €7,900 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.